 Celebrate Black History Month Around the Main Line

 February is Black History Month, a time to celebrate the achievements, contributions, culture, and history of African Americans.
-What began 100 years ago as Negro History Week by Carter G. Woodson to encourage the teaching of Black history in public schools, evolved into a month-long designation after the Civil Rights movement of the 1960s.
+Conceived 100 years ago as Negro History Week by educator, Carter G. Woodson, it encouraged the teaching of African American history in public schools.
+After the Civil Rights movement of the 1960’s, it evolved into the month-long designation that we have today.

 Want to find ways to participate in Black History Month?
 Scroll down to find events, presentations, and community activities throughout the month of February, to enrich your family’s understanding of Black culture and history.